René Toft Hansen

-René Toft Hansen (born 1 November 1984) is a Danish professional handballer for Bjerringbro-Silkeborg Håndbold and the Denmark national team.
-He is the oldest of 5 siblings, all of which are handball players: His brother Henrik, who also plays for the Denmark national team, and the three younger siblings: Allan Toft Hansen (da) of Mors-Thy Håndbold, Majbritt Toft Hansen of Viborg HK and Jeanette Toft Hansen.
-All five siblings play on the pivot position.
+René Toft Hansen (born 1 November 1984), is a Danish former professional handballer for Bjerringbro-Silkeborg Håndbold and the Denmark national team.
+He is the oldest of 5 siblings, all of which have been handball players: His brother Henrik, who also played for the Denmark national team, and the three younger siblings: Allan Toft Hansen (da) of Mors-Thy Håndbold, Majbritt Toft Hansen of Viborg HK and Jeanette Toft Hansen.
+All five siblings have played on the pivot position.

 Career

 Hansen made his senior debut for HF Mors.
 In 2003, he joined Viborg HK, which had just been relegated to the 1st Division.
 In 2004, he extended his contract at the club.
-In the 2006-07, he reached the final of the Danish championship, but lost to GOG Svendborg TGI.
+In the 2006–07, he reached the final of the Danish championship, but lost to GOG Svendborg TGI.

 In 2007, he joined KIF Kolding, which had bought him.
 Here, he won the Danish championship in 2009.
 In July 2010, he joined AG København.
 Here, he won the 2011 and 2012 Danish championships.
 The latter of which he played with his brother, Henrik Toft Hansen.

 Hansen moved to THW Kiel for the 2012–2013 season.
 He was named the new captain for THW Kiel beginning in the 2015–16 season, after Filip Jícha's transfer to FC Barcelona.
 With Kiel, he won the 2013 and 2017 DHB-Pokal and the 2013, 2014 and 2015 German Championships.
 In 2016, he ceased to be the Kiel captain, leaving the position for Domagoj Duvnjak at Hansen's own wish.

 In 2018, he joined Hungarian team KC Veszprém.
 Here, he won the Hungarian championship in the one season he played for the club.

 In 2019, he joined Portuguese side Benfica.

 In 2020, he returned to Denmark and joined Bjerringbro-Silkeborg.
-In October 2024, he announced his intention to retire after the 2024-25 season.
+In October 2024, he announced his intention to retire after the 2024–25 season.